 If you're really suffering from sugar withdrawal, you can opt for these sugar substitutes (opens in new tab).
 Substitutes include the plant-derived stevia (opens in new tab), fibre-rich inulin syrup (opens in new tab) and xylitol (opens in new tab), which has a glycaemic index of 7 – nearly 10 times lower than sugar.

 Only have small amounts, however, as you’re trying to get your palate less used to sweet flavours.
 Eventually, you should be able to give these up for good.

 You might think that drinking alcohol doesn't count.
 But what you may not have realised (or turned a blind eye to) is the amount of sugar in booze.

 For example, a standard glass of white wine contains about 1g sugar.
 And a liqueur such as Baileys contains 6g per serving.
-Stick to spirits served with a little citrus juice and soda water or a low-sugar mixer, or find a low or zero sugar wine wine here.
+Stick to spirits served with a little citrus juice and soda water or a low-sugar mixer, or opt for low calorie wine (opens in new tab) instead.